-Simple explanation of pH: pH is a measure of its ratio of hydrogen atoms to hydroxide radicals, which are molecules composed of one oxygen and one hydrogen atom.
+Simply put, pH stands for “potential hydrogen”. pH is a measure of its ratio of hydrogen atoms to hydroxide radicals, which are molecules composed of one oxygen and one hydrogen atom.
 If the ratio is one-to-one, the solution is neutral, and its pH is 7.
 A low-pH solution is acidic and a high-pH solution is basic (alkaline).

 A simple numerical scale is used to express soil pH.
 The scale goes from 0.0 to 14.0.
 The midpoint, pH 7.0, is the value for pure water, which is called neutral – pure water, is neither acid nor alkaline.
 Figures below 7 on the scale indicate acid or ‘sour’ soils and the lower the number the more acid the soil.
 Each whole number drop in pH denotes ten times the acidity.
 For example, a soil having a pH of 5 is ten times more acid than one having a pH of 6.
 Numbers above 7 indicate alkaline or ‘sweet’ soil.
 Again, the higher the number the

 |pH range preferred by acid-loving plants